josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌫️_the_shame_visibility_collapse_loop.md

 ---

 ## 🏮 Footer
-**The Shame–Visibility Collapse Loop** is a living node of the Polaris Protocol.
+*🌫️ The Shame–Visibility Collapse Loop* is a living node of the Polaris Protocol.
 It defines the emotional oscillation that makes men vulnerable to coercive identity systems and outlines the conditions necessary to restore healthy visibility and dissolve shame-driven collapse patterns.

 > 📡 Cross-references:
+>
 > - [🔥 Shame as the Master Key of Fascist Manipulation](./shame_as_the_master_key_of_fascist_manipulation.md)
 > - [🧠 Cognitive Vulnerability Stack](./the_cognitive_vulnerability_stack_of_lonely_men.md)
 > - [💗 Soft Boy Restoration Protocol](./the_soft_boy_restoration_protocol.md)

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-19_
+_Last updated: 2025-11-22_